- Dress code: Casual

 * Click here for rating key

-Tory Row Restaurant Review: Tory Row has a lot going for it.
+THIS RESTAURANT IS CLOSED Tory Row Restaurant Review: Tory Row has a lot going for it.
 There's Matthew Curtis and Chris Lutes' tried-and-true formula: modern design, accessible small plates, a well-edited drinks menu.
 (Curtis and Lutes are the masterminds behind Middlesex Lounge, Miracle of Science and Audobon, popular with the lounging hipster crowd.)
 There's its prime location, ideal for people-watching, smack in the center of Harvard Square.
 And there's a reasonable price point, good for budget-conscious students and profs.
 Finally, there's a menu that aspires to be all things to all appetites.
 Sometimes it succeeds.
 The cutely termed "Pan-Atlantic" menu spotlights dishes from Europe and the United States.
 High points include a duck confit salad and an admirable veggie burger.
 But the kitchen falls flat with a porous croque monsieur and most dishes come paired with ho-hum mixed greens.
 Beer-drinkers, at least, will enjoy the thoughtfully selected local drafts; indeed, Tory Row is a perfectly acceptable place to grab a pint and watch the world go by---and floor-to-ceiling windows only help the cause.
 But serious diners might be disappointed.